knpuniversity/javascript/README.md

 =================================

-This repository holds the screencast code, script and all the AJAX you can eat for the [JavaScript for PHP Geeks](http://knpuniversity.com/screencast/javascript) course from KnpUniversity.
+This repository holds the screencast code, script and all the AJAX you can eat for the [Modern JavaScript Tutorials](http://knpuniversity.com/tracks/javascript#modern-javascript) on KnpUniversity.

 ## Setup